richardcalahan/exportr/README.md

 Problem solved.

 Exportr helps you manage local environment variables.
 Each set is scoped to a specific rails application in a local yaml file.
 The file is 'git ignored' when created, so it never leaves your machine.
-Its key:value pairs are loaded as environment variable when your application initializes.
+Its key:value pairs are loaded as environment variables when your application initializes.

 ### Setup